 Adding a Facebook “Like” box to your website sidebar is essential.
 People will share their experiences with others and will be curious to see who else “Liked” your Facebook page.
 Add photos and updates to your Facebook page too and actively post replies and comments.
 This is a great way to make your customers feel like part of the family.
 Add some web marketing with a plug-in that will also “auto Tweet” your posts to Twitter too.
 Make sure to add social media sharing buttons to your website, which will allow visitors to share posts, etc. on your website with their friends.

 Add reviews and testimonials to your website as well.
 People like to see what others have said about your restaurant and testimonials are a valuable marketing tool.

 It’s the web…use it!

-Many restaurants fall short of their full potential by failing to take advantage of the Web.
+Many restaurants fall short of their full potential by failing to take advantage of the web.
 Online reservations and online ordering can make a HUGE difference.
-One of my customers has a Thai catering website that allows customers to place online orders.
+One of my customers has a Thai restaurant website that allows customers to place online orders.
 They select from a menu of items and options, place their order and pay by credit card.
 They get a call back to arrange a pick up time.
 When they arrive, their order is ready, they have an email receipt and time is saved.
 This customer also uses a blog and email newsletter to notify her customers of upcoming specials and new additions to her menus.

 Create videos of events at your restaurant, a cooking class, etc. and add them to your own YouTube Channel.
 YouTube is owned by Google (and yes it will come up in a Google search!) so leverage this and add a YouTube icon to your social media icons on your website.